jfan1256/symptom-extraction/README.md

 ### _"GRU + Fine-Tuned Embeddings" File_
 This python file, coded in jupyter notebook, creates the best-performing deep learning model proposed in my research paper.
 It utilizes a GRU deep learning framework to classify each word as a symptom or not.
 To capture word semantics it utilzies a combination of Google's GLoVe Embedding combined with the my self-trained word embedding.
 This self-trained word embedding was trained on the MIMIC-III dataset using the FastText model.
 In order to reduce overfiting, the model utilizes Sample Weights, Stratified10Fold Validation, Oversampling, Undersampling, and a Early Stopping function.
 The model was evaluated using F1-Metric.

+### _embeddingModel Folder_
+The folder contains all the word embedding models I created through self-training and fine-tuning GLoVe, FastTexts, and Word2Vec respectively.

 ### _"embedding" Folder_
-This folder contains all three preexisting embedding matrices that has been created and trained through my self-training and fine-tuning algorithm.
-The models utilized are GLoVe, FastTexts, and Word2Vec respectively.
+This folder contains all three preexisting embedding matrices that have been created through my self-training and fine-tuning models (you can access these models in the _"embeddingModel"_ folder).

 ### _"allModels" Folder_
 This folder contains all the models that I designed and experimented with in order to find the best performing model.
 These models can be used as benchmarks or a basis for future experimentations.